- The Windows Troubleshooter is the go-to solution when trying to find the root cause of any Windows OS problem.

 Try to temporarily disable your security software and see if the troubleshooter works now.
 In some cases, you might have to completely uninstall your antivirus and switch to a different antivirus solution.

-Solution 4 – Change your group policy
+4. Change your group policy

 Keep in mind that Not configured is the normal state for these settings.
 If all three settings are set to Not configured, there’s no need to change them.

-Solution 5 – Run SFC scan
+5. Run the SFC scan

-Solution 6 – Make changes to your registry
+6. Make changes to your registry

 If the value data is already set to 23c00, your registry is configured properly and this solution doesn’t apply to you.